acm-uiuc/til/_til/vim/view-commit-history-of-a-file.md

+---
-# View Commit History of a File
+title: View Commit History of a File
+category: vim
+---

 [Gitv](https://github.com/gregsexton/gitv) is an extension of the [Fugitive](https://github.com/tpope/vim-fugitive) plugin that allows you to